grdproject

 -Rxmin/xmax/ymin/ymax[+r][+uunit]

 Specify the region of interest.
 You may ask to project only a subset of the grid by specifying a smaller input w/e/s/n region [Default is the region given by the grid file].
-(See full description) (See cookbook information).
+(See full description) (See technical reference).

 -V[level]